 How to safely inspect your roof after a storm

-This hurricane season has been historic in its intensity and damage.
+Recent storms have been historic in their intensity and damage.
 But it’s not just homes in the storm tracks that may need a roofer’s attention.
-Punishing winds and debris have been taking their toll on roofs all along the Eastern Seaboard and Gulf Coast.
-Home and property owners should be arranging for post-storm inspections now, so roofing contractors like you can provide any necessary repairs before the challenges of winter set in.
+Punishing winds and debris have been taking their toll on roofs from coast to coast.
+Home and property owners should be arranging for post-storm inspections now, so roofing contractors like you can provide any necessary repairs in a timely manner.

-Here are a few tips to share with your customers as they assess any hurricane season-related damage.
+Here are a few tips to share with your customers as they assess any storm season-related damage.

 Inside: Begin in the attic, if it’s accessible, during the daytime.

 - The first and surest sign of a problem would be sunlight showing through the plywood decking, which may indicate serious holes in need of repair.

 - If there are no obvious holes, use a flashlight to inspect the decking for dark stains or streaks, as well as sagging, all of which could be caused by moisture.

 Outside: You may be able to see most, if not all, of your roof from ground level.
 Walk around your house, examining the roof for these signs of damage: